isaacfungg/obsidian/2025 Winter Notes/CPSC 310/Portfolio 4.md

 ```
 * For December the added value is incorrect as November is 30 days instead of 31.
 * Year is passed through and never used (should be used for leap years)
+* Inconsistent adding
+* Hard to read with this many else if statements